2020 Dakar Rally: Host country selection

 although it is rumoured that the agreement is actually for ten years.

 The event had been looking for alternatives, as it is believed that the relationships between the A.S.O. and South American governments have degraded over the last few years for a variety of reasons, including the disqualification of Bolivian favourite Juan Carlos Salvatierra from the quad class in 2019.

 The route

 Total rally distance was close to 7900 km, with 5000 km of special stages.
 The rally started from Jeddah, headed north along the Red Sea, passed through Red Sea Project towards ambitious city project Neom.
 The rally turn east, towards capital Riyadh.
-After the rest day the rally headed south to the Arabian Desert, across the dunes of the Empty Quarter, then south-east into the Eastern Province as far as Shubaytah, and then back north-west to finish in Qiddiya.
+After the rest day the rally headed south to the Arabian Desert, across the dunes of the Empty Quarter, then south-east into the Eastern Province as far as Shubaytah, and then back north-west to finish in Qiddiya City.

 David Castera, director of the Dakar said "I'm already inspired and delighted to have to design a course in such a monumental geography, made for the most audacious itineraries.
 We are spoilt for choice.
 Sports, navigation, a will to surpass oneself: all these aspects will naturally be glorified on this territory made for rally-raids.”